Effects of Degradations on Deep Neural Network Architectures: Introduction

 \section{Introduction}

-\IEEEPARstart{V}{isual} quality is an important parameter in machine vision problems.
-Though there are several no-reference image quality measures available in literature \cite{mittal2012no}, visual quality of an input image is a subjective quantity and traditionally we rely on human perception to conclude about it.
-However, computer vision algorithms work differently from human vision system (HVS), and the concept of image quality for computer vision problems does not always match with human perception.
-Convolutional neural networks (CNNs) depend on several sets of filter outputs to perform the final classification task.
-Thus, it is difficult to predict the outcome of a degraded input in an intuitive way and the classification accuracy largely depends on the model architecture and the nature of the degradation.
-In most of the cases, we train and validate a CNN model with high quality images with minimum noise.
-However, in practical applications, several different kinds of degradations can be introduced in the input image that can heavily affect the performances of CNN models.
-These image degradations can be obtained due to poor image sensor, lighting conditions, focus, stabilization, exposure time etc. To overcome such effects, some researchers have suggested to include noisy data in the training itself \cite{dodge2016understanding}.
-Though, this technique produces better results than training only with high quality images, it is practically not possible to train a network with all probable degradation types that may appear in real scenarios.\\ Starting from multi-class classification tasks to generative models, CNNs are used in numerous computer vision algorithms.
-State-of-the-art CNN architectures such as ResNet50, Inception v3, DenseNet etc. \cite{howard2017mobilenets, simonyan2014very, he2016deep} have achieved exceptional results for large image classification task in ILSVRC 2010 challenge (ImageNet).
-Interestingly, it has been shown recently that well-trained complex CNN models might produce wrong results even in the presence of a small amount of carefully selected noise, although such noise does not create any problem in visual recognition \cite{moosavi2016deepfool}.
-Though the probability of occurrence of such adversarial noises might be low, it is important to know the performances of different CNN architectures under different noise conditions to build more robust systems in future.
-Thus, in presence of different image degradations, the performances of different deep CNN architectures in classification task consisting of different challenging images are considered in this paper.
+\IEEEPARstart{V}{isual} quality is an essential evaluation metric in machine vision problems.
+Though there are several no-reference image quality measures available in literature \cite{mittal2012no}, the visual quality of an image is highly subjective and relies on human judgment.
+However, computer vision algorithms work differently from the human vision system \cite{ullman2016atoms}, and the context of image quality in computer vision does not always align with human perception.
+CNNs extract distinctive image features using several convolution filters before classification.
+Thus, it is difficult to intuitively predict the inference behavior on a degraded image.
+The classification accuracy mainly depends on the network architecture and degradation model.
+Generally, we train and validate a network on high-quality images with minimum noise.
+However, in most practical scenarios, different noise models can introduce degradation of the input image that heavily affects the intended performance of the CNNs.
+Some common causes of such degradations include poor image sensors, inadequate lighting, improper focus, stabilization problems, wrong exposure and lossy compressions.
+To minimize such distortions, some researchers \cite{dodge2016understanding} have suggested introducing noisy samples in the training data.
+Although this technique improves the robustness of the networks against image degradation, it is very challenging to determine every probable noise model that may corrupt the input image.